sethforprivacy/sethforprivacy.com/content/posts/privacy-first-steps.md

     - [Email aliasing w/ Son from SimpleLogin](https://optoutpod.com/episodes/s2e01-simplelogin/)
   - SimpleLogin is also free and open-source, and can even be self-hosted!
     - <https://github.com/simple-login/app>
+  - NOTE: After Proton's acquisition of SimpleLogin, aliasing has become a native feature in Proton Mail and Proton Pass.
+If you're already a Proton user, check out the aliasing in both!
 - [AnonAddy](https://anonaddy.com/)
   - While I haven't used AnonAddy myself, I've heard very good things from people I highly trust.
 It has a very similar approach to SimpleLogin but with a more generous free plan.
   - AnonAddy is also free and open-source, and can even be self-hosted!